Sjur Aasmundsen Sexe

 Sjur Aasmundsen Sexe (14 August 1808 - 17 February 1888) was a Norwegian mineralogist and educator.

 Biography

-Sexe was from Ullensvang parish in Hordaland, Norway.
+Sexe was from Ullensvang parish in Søndre Bergenhus county, Norway.
 He was the son of Aamund Sjursen Sexe (1769–1864) and Brita Torsteinsdatter Mæland.
 He grew up on a farm with pietist parents who were members of the Haugean movement.

 He attended Bergen Cathedral School and took the examen artium in 1834.
 Sexe studied rock science at the University of Christiania (now University of Oslo) and graduated with a cand.miner. degree in 1840.
 During the years 1843–1844 he received a state scholarship to complete study trips at mines in Sweden and Germany and at the University of Berlin.

 After graduating in 1840, he became an aspirant at the Kongsberg Silver Mines and in 1841 assistant mining master in the Nordenfjells mountain district.
 In 1846, he first worked in Trondhjem as a mine superintendent, later at the Kongsberg Silver Mines.
 He was dismissed from the position in 1850.